 e.
-Indicates that the chassis is out of level (refer to machine specifications for max. allowable slope angle).
+Indicates that the chassis is out of level (the machine is to be used on a slab and horizontal surface).
 If the machine is out of the transport (stowed) position and the chassis is out of level, an audible alarm will sound.